Rose Bath Salt

 *This is based on personal experience.
 So far there are no reliable studies which prove that Epsom salt can relive muscle pain.
 Please also note that any claims that Epsom salt is ‘detoxifying’ have not been backed up with any scientific research.
 If you would like more information on the matter, you can find it here.

-**Please be sure to only use food grade rose petals, or homegrown, to ensure you are not soaking in a bath of pesticides.
+**Be sure to only use food grade rose petals, or homegrown, which were not treated with pesticides.

 - 240g Epsom salt (1 cup)